CrossyChainsaw/Portfolio/README.md

 I just absolutely forgot this was a thing sadly, The last 3 days someone reminded me it was a thing and i added for example docker running in a video so you can see its not fake. but other than that I wanted to focus more on finishing everything instead of taking videos of everything.

 # Epilogue
 In the end it was an ok semester.
 I've had semesters that were more fun.
 Everything this semester just went vague or unstructured.
 I didn't necissarily reached/learned cool things, neither did I make cool things.
 Let's hope I don't have to do it all over again.

-Kaan Gögcay
+I did have lots of fun making the side projects tho.

+_Kaan Gögcay_

+*Kaan Gögcay*